Olivia de Havilland: Early life

-In February 1919, Lilian persuaded her husband to take the family back to the United Kingdom for a climate better suited to their ailing daughters.
+In February 1919, Lilian persuaded her husband to take the family back to Britain as its climate was better suited to their ailing daughters.
 They sailed aboard the SS Siberia Maru to San Francisco, where the family stopped to treat Olivia's tonsillitis.
-After Joan developed pneumonia, Lilian decided to remain with her daughters in California, where they eventually settled in the village of Saratoga, 50 mi south of San Francisco.
-Her father abandoned the family and returned to his Japanese housekeeper, who eventually became his second wife.
+Joan developed pneumonia, so Lilian decided to remain with her daughters in California, and they eventually settled in the village of Saratoga, 50 mi south of San Francisco.
+Walter abandoned the family and returned to his Japanese housekeeper, who eventually became his second wife.

 Olivia was raised to appreciate the arts, beginning with ballet lessons at the age of four and piano lessons a year later.
 She learned to read before she was six, and her mother, who occasionally taught drama, music, and elocution, had her recite passages from Shakespeare to strengthen her diction.
-During this period, her younger sister Joan first started calling her "Livvie", a nickname that would last throughout her life.
+During this period, Olivia's sister first started calling her "Livvie", a nickname that lasted throughout her life.
 De Havilland entered Saratoga Grammar School in 1922 and did well in her studies.
-She enjoyed reading, writing poetry, and drawing, and once represented her grammar school in a county spelling bee, coming in second place.
-In 1923, Lilian had a new Tudor-style house built, where the family resided until the early 1930s.
-In April 1925, after her divorce was finalised, Lilian married George Milan Fontaine, a department store manager for O. A. Hale & Co. in San Jose.
-Fontaine was a good provider and respectable businessman, but his strict parenting style generated animosity and later rebellion in both of his new stepdaughters.
+She enjoyed reading, writing poetry, and drawing, and once represented her grammar school in a county spelling bee, finishing in second place.
+Lilian had a new Tudor-style house built in 1923, and the family resided there until the early 1930s.
+In April 1925, after her divorce was finalized, Lilian married George Milan Fontaine, a department store manager for O. A. Hale & Co. in San Jose.
+Fontaine was a respectable businessman and a good provider, but his strict parenting style generated animosity and later rebellion in both of his new stepdaughters.